castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 The `posts` method is created by our `has_many` relation.
 It will return a **DBIx::Class::ResultSet** object with a condition for all the one or more related Post entries.

+To create an un-inserted Post entry that we can pass around / edit before putting into the database, we can of course also use `new_result` here instead of `create`.

 ## Your turn, insert a set of posts from an offline edit